Skip to main content

 await this.puppeteer.closeActiveConnections(page?)

-This method should be called after completing the processing of a request or before changing the proxy for processing the next attempt
+This method must be called after the request processing is complete or before changing the proxy for processing the next attempt

-By default, the Chrome browser leaves open connections to the sites it connects to, this method allows you to control the number of resources used, and also reduces the load on the proxy
+The Chrome browser by default leaves open connections to the sites it connects to; this method allows control over the number of resources used and reduces the load on proxies

 await this.puppeteer.logScreenshot()